a picture of Barbara Diehl

 Editor

 Julia Wilson grew up in a family where the dictionary and thesaurus was an arm’s length from the dinner table for easy daily use.
-She is a retired lactation consultant who is currently pursuing an M.A. in Writing from John’s Hopkins University.
+She is a retired lactation consultant and received an M.A. in Writing from Johns Hopkins University.
 Her non-fiction essays and reviews have been published in Bethesda Magazine, Erma Bombeck Writer’s Workshop, and New Pages.
 She reviews creative non-fiction and fiction for The Baltimore Review.

 “I love concise, tight writing.
 I want to be able to know the story, the characters, and the setting with prose in which every word has been weighed and chosen deliberately.
 I want to be left sitting up straighter, more alert, than I had been when I started the piece.”